geovistory/quarkus-kstreams-template/restore-proplem-investigation.md

-~~# Goal
+# Goal

-With toolbox streams apps we have observed that state store changelogs are not restored correctly:
+With kafka streams apps we have observed that state store changelogs are not restored correctly:

 - Start a kafka streams app with state store
 - Stop it and delete state directory